 PEMF therapy can be used to aid in recovery of optic nerve disorders and glaucoma.
-PEMF improves blood circulation1 and micro-circulation2 , which have neuro-regenerative effects and and help keep eyes healthy.
-Improved blood circulation provides increased tissue oxygenation, which is the the energy-carrying capacity of the blood.
+Glaucoma can cause a visual field defect that can cause blindness.
+PEMFs improve blood circulation1 and microcirculation2, which have neuro-regenerative effects and help keep eyes healthy.
+Improved blood circulation provides increased tissue oxygenation, which is the energy-carrying capacity of the blood.
 This is integral to keeping cells young.

-A 19903 study of those suffering with glaucoma found that in just ten sessions of 10-minutes each of PEMF therapy, increased blood flow in the eyes, which is beneficial and effective in treating glaucoma.
+A 19903 study of those suffering with glaucoma found that just ten sessions of 10-minutes each of PEMF therapy increased blood flow in the eyes, which is beneficial and effective in treating glaucoma.

 Optic nerve damage

 Optic nerve atrophy, or optic nerve damage can result from hereditary genetic disorders, trauma (including stroke), tumor, decrease in oxygen or blood supply, and infections.
-In 1990, a preliminary study6 using low-frequency electromagnetic therapy in cases of optic nerve atrophy found a vision improvement of 0.2+ diopters (the unit used to measure the correction your eye requires) in 90% of those studied.
+In 1990, a preliminary study8 using low-frequency electromagnetic therapy in cases of optic nerve atrophy found a vision improvement of 0.2+ diopters (the unit used to measure the correction your eye requires) in 90% of those studied.

 Effectiveness of PEMF therapy for eyes in sports performance

-Electrical stimulation or PEMF therapy for Prevention or Reversal of Eye problems?
+Electrical stimulation or PEMF therapy for prevention or reversal of eye problems?

 PEMF therapy for Eyes Research citations

 1. Rikk J, Finn K, Liziczai I, Radák Z, Bori Z, Ihász F. Influence of pulsing electromagnetic field therapy on resting blood pressure in aging adults.
 Electromagn Biol Med.
 2013;32(2):165-172. https://www.ncbi.nlm.nih.gov/pubmed/23675619.

 2. Abramovich S, Fedotchenko A, Koriakina A, Pogodin K, Smirnov S. [The characteristics of the geroprotective action of magnetotherapy in elderly patients with combined cardiovascular pathology].
 Vopr Kurortol Fizioter Lech Fiz Kult.
 1999;(5):7-9. https://www.ncbi.nlm.nih.gov/pubmed/10598519.

 3. Tsisel’skiĭ I, Kashintseva L, Skrinnik A. [The effect of a pulsed electromagnetic field on the hemodynamics of eyes with glaucoma].
 Oftalmol Zh.
 1990;(3):154-157. https://www.ncbi.nlm.nih.gov/pubmed/2255478.

 4. Bisvas S, Listopadova N. [Possibilities of magnetotherapy in stabilization of visual function in patients with glaucoma].
 Vestn Oftalmol.
 1996;112(1):6-8. https://www.ncbi.nlm.nih.gov/pubmed/8659077.

 5. Veselova E, Kamenskikh T, Raĭgorodkiĭ I, Kolbenev I, Myshkina E. [Magnetotherapy designed to affect cervical sympathetic ganglia for the treatment of patients with primary open-angle glaucoma].
 Vopr Kurortol Fizioter Lech Fiz Kult.
 2010;(5):21-24. https://www.ncbi.nlm.nih.gov/pubmed/21328900.

-- 6. Zobina L, Orlovskaia L, Sokov S, Sabaeva G, Kondé L, Iakovlev A. [Effectiveness of magnetotherapy in optic nerve atrophy.
+8. Zobina L, Orlovskaia L, Sokov S, Sabaeva G, Kondé L, Iakovlev A. [Effectiveness of magnetotherapy in optic nerve atrophy.
 A preliminary study].
 Vestn Oftalmol.
 1990;106(5):54-57. https://www.ncbi.nlm.nih.gov/pubmed/2264232.

-- 7. Erkelens I, Bobier W, Macmillan A, et al. A differential role for the posterior cerebellum in the adaptive control of convergence eye movements.
+9. Erkelens I, Bobier W, Macmillan A, et al. A differential role for the posterior cerebellum in the adaptive control of convergence eye movements.
 Brain Stimul.
 July 2019. https://www.ncbi.nlm.nih.gov/pubmed/31427273.